Rolex-Github/BigScaleAnalytics/week1/readme.md

 **Hour 2**:

-5. Presentation of the project
-6. Group exercise on Google cloud functions (15 min. in breakout rooms)
+5. Group exercise on Google cloud functions (15 min. in breakout rooms)

 ## Walkthroughs

 We will start with a walkthrough of Google Cloud services.
-Important topics that will be covered are:
+Topics covered:

-* Introductιon to cloud platforms and showing how to create an account on Google Cloud.
+* Introductιon to the Google Cloud platform and howing how to create an account on Google Cloud.
 * Introduction to Google Cloud console and have a walkthrough of its different sections.
 * Introducing the billing section, where you can see your expenses.
 * Going a bit more deep into parts of the console which are more important to us, i.e., Storage, Big Data and AI.
 * Uploading a new dataset to the Google Cloud storage.
-* Introduction to Google Cloud BigQuery.
-Query a dataset you uploaded (or a public dataset) with SQL.
 * Showing usage examples of natural language and translation and vision APIs in Google Cloud (in case we got enough time).

-For a walkthrough of Microsoft Azure, check the document in this Git folder on your own time.

 ## Exercises
 These should be conducted in groups of three.